vanilla-reforged/vmangos-docker/README.md

 When you are done, detach from the Docker container by pressing
 <kbd>Ctrl</kbd>+<kbd>P</kbd> and <kbd>Ctrl</kbd>+<kbd>Q</kbd>.

-## Usage

-### Starting and stopping VMaNGOS
+### Starting and Stopping vmangos

-VMaNGOS can be started and stopped using the following commands:
+Vmangos can be started and stopped using the following commands:

 ```sh
 docker compose up -d